kubevela/kubevela/docs/en/platform-engineers/cloud-services.md

 # Cloud Service

+KubeVela can help you to provision and consume cloud resources with your apps very well.

+## Provision

-In this tutorial, we will add a Alibaba Cloud's RDS service as a new workload type in KubeVela.
+In this section, we will add a Alibaba Cloud's RDS service as a new workload type in KubeVela.

-## Step 1: Install and configure Crossplane
+### Step 1: Install and configure Crossplane

-We use Crossplane as the cloud resource operator for Kubernetes.
+We use [Crossplane](https://crossplane.io/) as the cloud resource operator for Kubernetes.
 This tutorial has been verified with Crossplane `version 0.14`.
 Please follow the Crossplane [Documentation](https://crossplane.io/docs/), especially the `Install & Configure` and `Compose Infrastructure` sections to configure Crossplane with your cloud account.

-**Note: When installing crossplane helm chart, please don't set `alpha.oam.enabled=true` as OAM crds are already installed by KubeVela.**
+**Note: When installing crossplane helm chart, please DON'T set `alpha.oam.enabled=true` as OAM crds are already installed by KubeVela.**

-## Step 2: Add Workload Definition
+## Step 2: Add Component Definition

 First, register the `rds` workload type to KubeVela.